JDiaz0523/Psi_analysis/README.md

 # Each epoch spans 4 seconds with 50% overlap (2 seconds).
 # As `neg.diff.ACF` requires an additional argument (`max.delay`),
 # wrapping it in an anonymous function is one effective way to pass it to `func`.
-# The result `Psi.matrix` is a matrix where each row corresponds to an epoch.Psi.matrix <- epoch.feature(
+# The result `Psi.matrix` is a matrix where each row corresponds to an epoch.
+Psi.matrix <- epoch.feature(
   signal = EEG,
   epoch.length = 4,
   epoch.overlap = 2,